Zombi Child

 Zombi Child is a 2019 French drama film directed by Bertrand Bonello.
 It is based on the account of the life of a supposed zombified man in Haiti, Clairvius Narcisse.
 It was screened in the Directors' Fortnight section at the 2019 Cannes Film Festival.

 Plot

-In 1962, a Haitian man is buried alive by white colonists, only to be brought back as an undead zombi slave.
-55 years later, a teenage girl Fanny makes friends with Mélissa, who moved from Haiti to France after the 2010 Haiti earthquake.
+In 1962, a Haitian man is buried by his family and his brother that caused his death by voodoo, only to be brought back as an undead zombi slave.
+Fifty-five years later, a teenage girl Fanny makes friends with Mélissa, who moved from Haiti to France after the 2010 Haiti earthquake.
 After it is revealed that Mélissa's family is associated with voodoo culture, Fanny convinces Mélissa's aunt Katy (a mambo) to perform a ritual in order to cure Fanny's heartbreak over a recent breakup.
 The ritual goes awry, however, leaving Fanny possessed by Baron Samedi himself.

 Cast

 Release

 The film had its world premiere in the Directors' Fortnight section at the 2019 Cannes Film Festival on 17 May 2019.
 It was released in France on 12 June 2019.